collective/collective.templates/README.rst

   was submitted for publication.
 It send an email to the project contact address for every change in the workflow status of the project.
 - The user could send a message to the author of a template via a mail.
-The mail form uses a recaptcha widget.
+The mail form uses a hcaptcha widget.
 The contact data of the author of the template will not be made public.
 - The file extensions of the uploaded templates will be checked.
 It is possible to set the allowed file extensions distinct for the specific use case of the template center.
 They could be dynamically changed at any time.